aqzi/SettingsLoader/README.md

     References are defined using the syntax: `{{<source_key>.<field_path>}}`.
 The reference placeholder is dot seperated!
     - source_key refers to a key defined in your settings_loader.
     - field_path specifies the path to the desired value within the corresponding source file.
 Fields within field_path are also dot seperated.

+    Within a reference, you can use the `>` symbol to define a fallback sequence.
+The settings loader will first attempt to retrieve the value from the first source.
+If the value is None, it will continue checking the next source in the sequence.

     ```yml
     animal_name: Leo #static value